ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 lambda = "\\" clause
-         -- multiple clauses have to follow the layout rules with respect to indentation -- i.e. each new clause has to start at the same level of indentation as the first one -- Each clause must have the same number of patterns
+         -- multiple clauses have to follow the layout rules with respect to indentation -- i.e. each new clause has to start at the same level of indentation as the first one -- All clauses must have the same number of patterns
        | "\\" "\n" clause { "\n" clause }
          -- explicit layout is also possible
        | "\\" "{" clause { ";" clause } "}"